 History and Philosophy of the Human Sciences, Social Science, Cultural Criticism

-Professor José Brunner is the director of the Cohn Institute.
-He holds a joint appointment at the Cohn Institute and the Buchmann Faculty of Law.
+Professor José Brunner holds a joint appointment at the Cohn Institute and the Buchmann Faculty of Law.
 At the Faculty of Humanities he also chairs the Eva & Marc Besen Institute for the Study of Historical Consciousness, where he edits the journal History & Memory.
 Brunner’s areas of research include the relationship between law, memory and identity, the history and politics of psychoanalysis, the politics of the mental health discourse on trauma, psychological theories of Nazism, modern and contemporary political thought, and the history of personal compensation for Holocaust survivors in Germany and Israel.
 His most recent book-length publications are: Beyond the Consulting Room: Psychological Discourse in Contemporary Culture (Tel Aviv: Resling, 2016) [Hebrew].
 Co-Edited with Galia Plotkin-Amrami.
 Recht auf Wahrheit.
 Genese eines neuen Menschenrechts.
 Co-edited with Daniel Stahl (Göttingen: Wallstein Verlag, 2016).
 Die Politik des Traumas.
 Gewalterfahrungen und psychisches Leid in den USA, in Deutschland und im Israel/Palästina Konflikt (Frankfurt Adorno Lectures; Frankfurt/Main: Suhrkamp Verlag, 2014).

 Prof. Carlo Strenger researches the impact of globalization on personal identity, individual and collective meaning structures, and the pervasive sense of insignificance permeating contemporary global culture.
 In the last years he writes primarily on the crisis of the self-understanding of the Western world since 9/11 as reflected in as reflected in the discourse of public intellectuals coming from philosophy, psychology and political theory.
 He serves on the Scientific Board of the Sigmund Freud Foundation in Vienna, is Senior Research Fellow of the Center of Terrorism Studies at John Jay College, CUNY, member of the Seminar of Existential Psychoanalysis in Zurich, and on the Terrorism Monitoring Panel of the World Federation of Scientists.